 Structured Entities (IFRS) and VIEs (US GAAP)

-IFRS uses the term structured entity for arrangements in which voting rights are not the dominant factor for control; related disclosures are in IFRS 12.
-In US GAAP, the comparable concept is a variable interest entity (VIE), consolidated by the primary beneficiary.
-If you report under IFRS, assess control and structured-entity disclosures; if you report under US GAAP, perform the VIE analysis.
+IFRS uses the term structured entity for arrangements where voting rights are not the dominant control factor; related disclosures are in IFRS 12.
+US GAAP uses the comparable variable interest entity (VIE) concept.
+IFRS reporters assess control and structured-entity disclosures; US GAAP reporters perform the VIE analysis.

 Trial Balance as Your Foundation